What is Project ASSURE?

 Project ASSURE has already developed the DVI Standard (“DVIS”), which is a set of standards, including test protocols and test methods, to be applied when testing the performance and functionalities of DVI.

 In collaboration with manufacturers of DVI, Project ASSURE will oversee the performance testing of the DVI available in the market through a third party independent professional testing laboratory – UL.
-Project ASSURE will then make the results of the testing available to the wider diamond and jewellery trade through a directory to be published here.
+Project ASSURE will then make the results of the testing available to the wider diamond and jewellery trade through a directory published here.

 The objective of Project ASSURE is to support the diamond and jewellery trade to make informed decisions and procure the right equipment for their operations.